jaywcjlove/ejs-cli/core/README.md

   -p, --open-delimiter      Use CHARACTER instead of left angle bracket to open.
   -c, --close-delimiter     Use CHARACTER instead of right angle bracket to close.
   -f, --data-file FILE      Must be JSON-formatted.
-Use parsed input from FILE as data for rendering --global-data             Must use JSON format to pass and update data in "globelData".
+Use parsed input from FILE as data for rendering --global-data             Must use JSON format to pass and update data in "globalData".
   --rm-whitespace           Remove all safe-to-remove whitespace, including leading and trailing --copy-pattern            Use shell patterns to match the files that need to be copied.